 Such an organizational change event might include a new system integration, new technology that needs to be learned, new business processes that need to be adopted, new management or leadership, new products or company expansion, culture changes, or a change in job roles.

-Change Curve Models
+Change Curve Models Based on

 7 Key Transitional Milestones for Organizational Transformation Change